pavloteyfel/trivia-api/README.md

 ### Database Setup
 1. The backend based on the [PostgreSQL](https://www.postgresql.org) DBMS.
 You need to set up a database with the following command: `createdb trivia`.
 You may want to change the database name and path in the `backend/config.py` file.
 2. After setting up the database run `flask db upgrade` command.
-It will create all the database tables and populate them with some examples seed data.
+It will create all the database tables and populate them with some seed data.

 ### Running the Server
 Start the backend application with the following commands: